 Do I lose my Canadian citizenship if I become a citizen of another country or if I live outside of Canada for a long time?

 Under Canadian law, you can be both a Canadian citizen and a citizen of another country.
 Canadian citizens don’t lose their Canadian citizenship by living outside of Canada or becoming a citizen of another country.
-However, some countries won’t let you keep their citizenship if you become a Canadian citizen.
+However, some countries won’t let you keep your citizenship if you become a Canadian citizen.

-How to notarize a Copy of your documents?
+How to notarize a copy of your documents?

 To have a photocopy of a document certified, an authorized person must compare the original document to the photocopy and must print the following on the photocopy: